allanice001/slactorbot/README.md

 A slack bot that uses lightweights actors and dynamic module imports for plugins

+Start the bot.
+Add, remove or edit plugins and magic happens.

 # Usage

 Copy the config.yaml.example to config.example and update the settings

 Then `./run_bot.py`

+The bot responds to:

+`bot_name` `plugin name` `commands`

+For instance if I have my bot_name configured as `dlbot` and I've got a plugin called example.py I'd type:

+`dlbot example kitten`

+Into the slack channel configured in the config.
+This would run whatever logic is in the example.py plugin within the elif for kitten.

 # Plugins